inmanta/inmanta-core/docs/guides/auth.rst

 Step 2: Add a new client to keycloak
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Make sure you are in the realm (the name is shown in the title of the left sidebar) you would like to add a new client.
+Make sure the correct realm is active (the name is shown in the title of the left sidebar) to which you want to add a new client.

 .. figure:: /guides/images/kc_start.png
    :width: 100%